-We put together a wish list of artists we'd all like to have on the CD and began contacting agents and managers.
-I was anxious to get the CD released, but Norbert cautioned me that this could take a year or more to pull together, so I would have to be patient.
-We still laugh about that one and now and then, and over the last six years Norbert has reminded me, ‘Jean, we’re never going to do another tribute CD, are we!’
+We put together a wish list of artists we'd like to have on the CD and began contacting their agents and managers.
+I was anxious to get the CD released, but Norbert cautioned me that a project like this could take a year or more to pull together.
+We still laugh about that, even as we reminisce about the 7 years we spent pushing the project along.

-As frustrating as it sometimes was, we were thrilled to see such a diverse group of amazing artists, covering a wide selection of Dan’s catalog, steadily building.
-It was slow going, as many of them were recording their song in their own studios, in between touring, but all we could do was wait, and nag nag nag.
+As frustrating as it sometimes was, we were thrilled to see such a diverse group of amazing artists gathering to cover a wide selection of Dan’s catalog.
+It was slow going, as many of them were recording in their own studios, between touring, but all we could do was wait and nag nag nag.
 I contacted John Kosh, who had worked closely with Dan on so many album covers, and he said he'd be delighted to design the package.
-Andy Katz allowed us to use one his photos of Dan for the cover, which is one of my favorites.
+Andy Katz allowed us to use one his photos of Dan for the cover, which is one of my favorite shots of Dan.

-In March of 2011, Chuck Morris, president and CEO of AEG Live Rocky Mountains came on board and started helping us attract some of the acts he knew so well from his years of concert promotion.
-He’d met Dan years before, when Dan performed for him at Ebbet’s Field in the 70’s, and he was passionate about the idea of a tribute.
+In March of 2011, Chuck Morris, president and CEO of AEG Live Rocky Mountains, came on board and started helping us attract some of the acts he knew from his many years of concert promotion.
+Chuck and Dan had been friends since the 70s, when Dan performed at Chuck's Ebbet’s Field venue, and he was passionate about the idea of a tribute.
 Chuck’s natural exuberance and excitement for the project gave us a much needed shot in the arm.

 Seven Years and Seven Months

 It took seven years and seven months of gentle prodding and downright harassment, but we are thrilled with the result.
-We feel the diversity of songs underscores Dan’s love of music of all genres and his ability to immerse himself in that genre while still doing what Dan did best: tell a story, and write from his heart.
+We feel the diversity of songs underscores Dan’s love of music of all genres and his ability to immerse himself in that genre while still doing what he did best: tell a story from his heart.

-On August 13th, Dan's birthday, some of the artists from the tribute album came to Fiddler's Green in Colorado to perform at a sold-out concert, inducting Joe Walsh and Barnstorm, Caribou Ranch recording studio, and Dan into the Colorado Music Hall of Fame.
-The night of the concert was a rollercoaster for me: my mother had died five days before and I was bouncing from grief to extreme joy.
+On Dan's birthday, August 13th, 2017, some of the artists from the tribute album came to Fiddler's Green in Colorado to perform at a sold-out concert to induct Dan, Joe Walsh and Barnstorm, and Caribou Ranch recording studio into the Colorado Music Hall of Fame.
+The night of the concert was a rollercoaster for me: my mother had died five days before, and I was bouncing from grief to joy.
 The concert raised $152,000 for the Prostate Cancer Foundation and proceeds from the CD will go to PCF as well.

 ~ Jean Fogelberg